mozilla/learning-networks/clubs/your-first-month-as-a-club-captain/content.md

 Is there a resource you want to see included here, or something you made that you’d like to share with others?
 Let us know by emailing [teachtheweb@mozillafoundation.org](mailto:teachtheweb@mozillafoundation.org).

-# Mozilla Club Captain Pledge

-I understand that:

-A Mozilla Club is a unique and sustainable way to teach the Web.
-It focuses on regular, in-person meetings with learning tailored to the needs and opportunities of my local community.
-It harnesses the Web as a unique public resource to learn and grow.